jforge/iac-samples/cloudformation/aws-cdk/aws-cdk-s3/README.md

-# Welcome to your CDK TypeScript project!
+# S3 Website Stack

-This is a blank project for TypeScript development with CDK.
+CDK Sample for deploying a SPA onto a S3 Bucket.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.